15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (Insurance Institute for Highway Safety)

 With all modern vehicles having at least driver-side airbags, it’s no surprise that the number of vehicles with airbags in them is high.
-But 163 million in the U.S. alone is still a staggering number to look at!
+However, 163 million in the U.S. alone is still a staggering number to look at!

 11. Adding airbags to all cars in Argentina, Chile, Mexico, and Brazil could save 40,000 lives in 14 years.